tbates/tbates.github.io/_posts/1950-08-10-practical-power.markdown

 1. Computing power to detect a difference between 2 models.
 2. Computing power given a certain `n`.

-As of 2019-08-01, `umx` supports power calculations for the `umxACE` model.
+`umx` supports power calculations for the `umxACE` model (via `power.ACE.test`) and a generic `umxPower` function, which can handle a range of power-related questions given a trueModel, and a parameter which you wish to drop.

-## The basic problem
+## Comparing two models with umxPower

-R has great support for power.
+`R` has great support for power.
 For instance, testing power to detect a correlation of .3 in a sample of 36 subjects, R quickly tells us we're going to need some more subjects...

 ```R
 pwr::pwr.r.test(n = 36, r = .3)